O Fortuna: Gabor Hollerung and Georgian Choral Masterpiece at Autumn Tbilisi Festival

 A Night of Power and Poignancy

-Gabor Hollerung, his choirs and orchestra brought Carmina Burana in this performance.
+Gabor Hollerung, his choirs and orchestra brought Carmina Burana alive in this performance.
 They captured its monumental scale as well as its intimate emotional core.
 Hollerung’s ability, in this performance, to balance these two poles was the key to the evening’s success.
 The result was a performance that had both a powerful emotional resonance and an overwhelming power.

 This concert was not only a showcase of musical virtuosity but also an exploration of the timeless themes that Carmina Burana evokes.
 Hollerung’s vision and the performers’ exceptional execution made this a night when music transcended the form to become a communal experience which spoke to the core of human existence.